brillout/wildcard-api/docs/ssr-auth.template.md

 }
 ~~~

-You may now wonder where does `headers` come from.
+You may wonder where `req` comes from.
-The `headers` should be provided by your SSR tool.
+The `req` object should be provided by your SSR tool
-And, when you implement SSR yourself,
+or, if you implemented SSR yourself,
-the `headers` comes from Express/Koa/Hapi/...
+by your server framework (Express/Koa/Hapi/...)
 which we now showcase.

 In a custom SSR implementation,